-Morgan Technical Ceramics announced that it produces a range of superior Diamonex diamond-like carbon (DLC) biocompatible coatings that are ideal for medical implants, including left ventricular assist device (LVAD) heart pumps and artificial joints.
+Morgan Advanced Materials announced that it produces a range of superior Diamonex diamond-like carbon (DLC) biocompatible coatings that are ideal for medical implants, including left ventricular assist device (LVAD) heart pumps and artificial joints.

 With excellent adhesion and wear resistance, Diamonex coatings have significantly extended component life.